varmox/ygeonline/content/post/devsecops.md

 # Problems

-## DevSecOps is not a person
+## DevSecOps is not a person nor a role

 DevSecOps covers a whole lot of topics.
 Tooo much to handle for a single person.
+DevOps are practises.